10 Ways to use social media as a teaching tool in the classroom

 2. Showcase real-world application of skills

 You know the refrain: “How will I use this in the real world?”
 Social media gives us a daily feed of everyday life content.
-Help make connections between what kids are learning about in the classroom and how it ties into “real life” by incoporating social media into the classroom curriculum.
+Help make connections between what kids are learning about in the classroom and how it ties into “real life” by incorporating social media into the classroom curriculum.
 Find content authors who can reinforce what you are teaching and be another voice—a teaching partner, if you will: musicians and designers who underscore the applicability of math in the arts, journalists who showcase their research skills in developing stories, bloggers who have honed their unique personal writing style, and even memes that play with the nuances of our English language.
 Curate a short list of accounts that you refer to, and make sure to underscore why you value and trust the content being shared.

 Flocabulary’s engaging lessons on Engineering and Computer Science provide students with a dynamic and insightful exploration of today’s rapidly evolving technology landscape.
 By delving into topics such as coding, artificial intelligence, and engineering principles, students gain a deep understanding of the building blocks of modern technology.
 These lessons showcase the real-world applications of these concepts, emphasizing how they contribute to the ongoing evolution of various industries.